syncfusion-content/winui-docs/winui/Chart/Axis.md

 ![Axis label IsIndexed support in WinUI Chart](Axis_images/isindexed_true.png)

-N> This feature is not applicable for Accumulation series, RadarSeries, and PolarSeries.
+N> This feature is not applicable for AccumulationSeries, RadarSeries, and PolarSeries.

 ### DateTimeAxis